TrystanScottLambert/nessie_py/README.md

 pair_catalog_dict = red_cat.calculate_pair_table()
 ```

-## Tuning Against a Mock Catalog
-The above example is easy to do if you already know what the linking lengths are, but often the choice of `b0` and `r0` is not clear.
-A standard practice to overcome this issue is to rely on mock catalogs of known groupings to "tune" the best values.
-I.e., find the values of `b0` and `r0` that best recover what is known in the mock catalogs.

-Obtaining such mock catalogs is beyond the scope of this package.
-We assume that the user has obtained some in one manner or another or built their own.

-Currently, tuning can only be done in the Nessie R package.
-But we plan on including it here soon.
-But we do include functionality for comparing to mock catalogs which can be optimized by the user in any way they wish.

 ### Comparing to Mocks
 If known "true" groups are known then they can be set in the RedshiftCatalog object.
 Then the cost function described in section 3.1 of Robotham+2011 can be calculated trivially.